Compare Obama Versus Bush on Economic Policies and the Debt

 Obama passed the $787 billion Economic Stimulus Act.
 This act created jobs in education and infrastructure, ending the recession in the third quarter 2009.
 Obama used the TARP funds to subsidize homeowners stuck with upside-down mortgages.

 Both presidents took action to address rising health care costs.
 The cost of Medicare and Medicaid threatened to eat the budget alive.
 The No. 1 cause of bankruptcy is health care costs, even for those with insurance.
-That's because many policies at the time had annual and lifetime limits that were easily exceeded by chronic illness.
+Many policies at the time had annual and lifetime limits that were easily exceeded by chronic illness.

 In 2010, Obama pushed through the Affordable Care Act.
 Its goal is to reduce health care costs.
 The benefits it provides were realized after 2014.
 Obamacare closed the Medicare doughnut hole.
 More importantly, it provides health insurance for everyone.
 That cuts health care costs by allowing more people to afford preventive health care.
 They could treat their illnesses before they become catastrophic.
 Fewer people rely on expensive emergency room care.
 The costs of Obamacare were paid for with a variety of taxes.

 The Obama administration negotiated the Trans-Pacific Partnership.
 It didn't finish the Transatlantic Trade and Investment Partnership before the end of his term.
 Congress awarded him "fast track" trade promotion authority in June 2015.
-Obama had success with bilateral agreements in South Korea in 2012; Colombia, 2011; Panama, 2011; and Peru, 2009.
+Obama had success with bilateral agreements in South Korea in 2012, Colombia in 2011, Panama in 2011, and Peru in 2009.
 These bilateral trade agreements granted favored trading status between the United States and these countries.

 Obama supported the passage of free trade agreements as part of the American Jobs Act.
 But he didn't fulfill his campaign promise to review all trade agreements to make sure they didn't cause job losses.

 Bush passed the 2005 Bankruptcy Prevention Act.
 The Act made it difficult for people to declare bankruptcy.
 As a result, they relied on home equity loans instead.
-After the Act passed, mortgage defaults rose 14 percent per year.
+After the Act passed, mortgage defaults rose 14% per year.
 That worsened the subprime mortgage crisis.